 - 300-435 ENAUTO – Implementing Automation for Cisco Enterprise Solutions (ENAUI)

-Cisco also announced a new cetification called DevNet that will go live in February of 2020.
+Cisco also announced a new cetification called DevNet that went live in February of 2020.
 The program focuses on DevOps, automation, and development.
 It is aimed at software developers who write network applications or network engineers who would like to cross-train in programming.

 There are four levels of this certification: